pierrelouisdelx/NeurofluxDisorderDetection/README.md

 )
 ```

+Once the augmented data was created, the augmented dataset is merged with the original dataset and the outliers are removed from the dataset.
+All of this happens in the `src/utils/data_augmenter.py` file.

 ## Model Development

-Model 1: Transfer Learning with ResNet50
+### Model 1: Transfer Learning with ResNet50

 A pre-trained ResNet50 model was fine-tuned to classify the phases of Neuroflux disorder.
 This approach leverages transfer learning to improve the model's performance.
+The following modifications were made to the ResNet50 architecture:

+1. Layer Freezing: Most of the pre-trained layers were frozen to preserve the learned features.
+Specifically, all layers before layer4 (the last block) were frozen to prevent overfitting and maintain the model's ability to extract general features.

+2. Custom Classification Head: The original fully connected layer was replaced with a more sophisticated classification head:
+    - A linear layer reducing the features to a hidden size (default: 512)
+    - Batch normalization for better training stability
+    - ReLU activation
+    - Dropout layer (default rate: 0.6) for regularization
+    - Final linear layer mapping to the 5 output classes

+This architecture modification allows the model to:

+-   Leverage pre-trained weights for feature extraction
+-   Fine-tune only the most relevant layers for the specific task
+-   Prevent overfitting through dropout and batch normalization
+-   Adapt the output to the specific 5-class classification problem

-Model 2: Custom CNN
+### Model 2: Custom CNN

 A custom Convolutional Neural Network (CNN) was designed and trained from scratch.
 The architecture of the custom model is as follows:

 ```